pkuehnel/TeslaSolarCharger/README.md

 ```

 ##### Setup BLE (same device and separate device)
-After starting the BLE API you need to add the BLE API Base URL to your TeslaSolarCharger configuration.
+After starting the BLE API, you need to add the BLE API Base URL to your TeslaSolarCharger configuration.
 The URL is `http://<IP of device with BLE API running>:7210/`

 Now you can pair each car by going to the `Car Settings` enable "Use BLE", click Save and then click on Pair Car.
 Note: It could take up to three tries to pair the car.
-After you get a message that pairing succeeed, you can test the API by clicking on the `Set to 7A`.
+After you get a message that pairing succeeded, you can test the API by clicking on the `Set to 7A`.
 Note: The car needs to be awake during the pairing and test process.